simono41/dotool/README.md

 # dotool

 dotool reads actions from stdin and simulates keyboard/mouse input using Linux's uinput module.
-It works system-wide, including in X11, Wayland and TTYs.
+It works systemwide and supports keyboard layouts.

 ## Install From Packages